A Extensive Overview of Openshot Video Editor Alternative

 Forgetting to Save Progress

-An easily avoidable mistake in Openshot Video Editor Alternative workflows is damaged project files due to:
+An easily common mistake in Openshot Video Editor Alternative workflows is accidental overwrites due to:

 - Lack of Backups: Always keep multiple copies or external backups.